llvm/llvm-project/clang/docs/UsersManual.rst

       /Zc:threadSafeInit      Enable thread-safe initialization of static variables /Zc:trigraphs-          Disable trigraphs (default)
       /Zc:trigraphs           Enable trigraphs
-      /Zc:twoPhase-           Disable two-phase name lookup in templates /Zc:twoPhase            Enable two-phase name lookup in templates /Zd                     Emit debug line number tables only /Zi                     Alias for /Z7.
-Does not produce PDBs.
+      /Zc:twoPhase-           Disable two-phase name lookup in templates (default) /Zc:twoPhase            Enable two-phase name lookup in templates /Zd                     Emit debug line number tables only /Zi                     Like /Z7
-      /Zl                     Don't mention any default libraries in the object file /Zp                     Set the default maximum struct packing alignment to 1 /Zp<value>              Specify the default maximum struct packing alignment /Zs                     Syntax-check only
+      /Zl                     Do not let object file auto-link default libraries /Zp                     Set default maximum struct packing alignment to 1 /Zp<value>              Set default maximum struct packing alignment /Zs                     Syntax-check only

     OPTIONS:
       -###                    Print (but do not run) the commands to run for this compilation --analyze               Run the static analyzer
-      -faddrsig               Emit an address-significance table
+      -enable-trivial-auto-var-init-zero-knowing-it-will-be-removed-from-clang
+                              Trivial automatic variable initialization to zero is only here for benchmarks, it'll eventually be removed, and I'm OK with that because I'm only using it to benchmark -faddrsig               Emit an address-significance table
       -fansi-escape-codes     Use ANSI escape codes for diagnostics -fblocks                Enable the 'blocks' language feature